Shanks-btc/Drydock/README.md

 **What is persisted.** Every confirmed incident is stored as a reasoned record, not a log line: the causal mechanism behind the failure, what evidence looks like it, a worked example, and an explicit statement of what the pattern is *not* — the negative anchor that does the real work of distinguishing similar-looking but different causes.

 **How a fresh session recalls it.** Every deploy is an independent process with no session carried over.
-The build's real signals are extracted fresh, a cheap prefilter shortlists candidate patterns from Sibyl's stored entities, and a reasoning step compares the new signals against each candidate's stored explanation — genuinely re-deriving the verdict each time, not reading a cached answer.
+The build's real signals are extracted fresh, a cheap prefilter shortlists candidate patterns from Sibyl's stored entities, and a reasoning step compares the new signals against each candidate's stored explanation, genuinely re-deriving the verdict each time, not reading a cached answer.

 **What changes because of it.** A build matching a known failure's real mechanism is halted before publishing, even though payment has already settled.
-A build that shares every surface signal of a known failure but not its actual cause is correctly let through — proven directly: a database credential committed into source code was **not** matched against a known build-time key-leak pattern, because Drydock's stored reasoning distinguishes "committed to source" from "generated at build time," and applied that same distinction, in reverse, to clear a case that shared every suspicious keyword.
+A build that shares every surface signal of a known failure but not its actual cause is correctly let through, proven directly: a database credential committed into source code was **not** matched against a known build-time key-leak pattern, because Drydock's stored reasoning distinguishes "committed to source" from "generated at build time," and applied that same distinction, in reverse, to clear a case that shared every suspicious keyword.
 When a build resembles something genuinely outside what's stored, Drydock says so explicitly rather than guessing.

 **What breaks if memory is deleted.** Every one of the above becomes impossible.
 A fresh deploy would have nothing to compare against, so every build would look identical — no halt, no clearance based on cause, no honest "I don't know this one yet."
 The product would collapse to a deploy pipeline with no actual check running at all.